publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schII/m__us_usc_t42_s415.md

 [Pub.
 L. 93–233, § 3(i)][/us/pl/93/233/s3/i], Dec.
 31, 1973, [87 Stat.
 952][/us/stat/87/952], provided that:

-> “For purposes of section 203(f)(8) \[[section 403(f)(8) of this title][/us/usc/t42/s403/f/8]\], so much of section 215(i)(1)(B) \[subsec. (i)(1)(B) of this section\] as follows the semicolon, and section 230(a) of the Social Security Act \[[section 430(a) of this title][/us/usc/t42/s430/a]\], the increase in benefits provided by section 2 of this Act \[amending this section and sections 427 and 428 of this title\] shall be considered an increase under section 215(i) of the Social Security Act.”
+> “For purposes of section 203(f)(8) \[[42 U.S.C.
+403(f)(8)][/us/usc/t42/s403/f/8]\], so much of section 215(i)(1)(B) \[[42 U.S.C.
+415(i)(1)(B)][/us/usc/t42/s415/i/1/B]\] as follows the semicolon, and section 230(a) of the Social Security Act \[[42 U.S.C.
+430(a)][/us/usc/t42/s430/a]\], the increase in benefits provided by section 2 of this Act \[amending this section and sections 427 and 428 of this title\] shall be considered an increase under section 215(i) of the Social Security Act.”

  __Increase of Old-Age or Disability Insurance Benefits Following Increase in Primary Insurance Amount or Entitlement to Benefits on a Higher Amount__

 [Pub.
 L. 92–603, title I, § 101(f)][/us/pl/92/603/s101/f], Oct.
 30, 1972, [86 Stat.
 1334][/us/stat/86/1334], provided that:

-> “Whenever an insured individual is entitled to benefits for a month which are based on a primary insurance amount under paragraph (1) or paragraph (3) of section 215(a) of the Social Security Act \[subsec. (a)(1) or (3) of this section\] and for the following month such primary insurance amount is increased or such individual becomes entitled to benefits on a higher primary insurance amount under a different paragraph of such section 215(a), such individual’s old-age or disability insurance benefit (beginning with the effective month of the increased primary insurance amount) shall be increased by an amount equal to the difference between the higher primary insurance amount and the primary insurance amount on which such benefit was based for the month prior to such effective month, after the application of section 202(q) of such Act \[[section 402(q) of this title][/us/usc/t42/s402/q]\] where applicable, to such difference.”
+> “Whenever an insured individual is entitled to benefits for a month which are based on a primary insurance amount under paragraph (1) or paragraph (3) of section 215(a) of the Social Security Act \[[42 U.S.C.
+415(a)(1)][/us/usc/t42/s415/a/1], (3)\] and for the following month such primary insurance amount is increased or such individual becomes entitled to benefits on a higher primary insurance amount under a different paragraph of such section 215(a), such individual’s old-age or disability insurance benefit (beginning with the effective month of the increased primary insurance amount) shall be increased by an amount equal to the difference between the higher primary insurance amount and the primary insurance amount on which such benefit was based for the month prior to such effective month, after the application of section 202(q) of such Act \[[42 U.S.C.
+402(q)][/us/usc/t42/s402/q]\] where applicable, to such difference.”

  __Table Modification and Extension; Effective Date; Publication in Federal Register__

     [Pub.
 L. 93–66, title II, § 203(f)][/us/pl/93/66/s203/f], July 9, 1973, [87 Stat.
-153][/us/stat/87/153], provided that effective June 1, 1974, the Secretary of Health, Education, and Welfare would prescribe and publish in the Federal Register all necessary modifications and extensions in the table formerly contained in subsec. (a) of this section.
+153][/us/stat/87/153], provided that effective June 1, 1974, the Secretary of Health, Education, and Welfare \[now Health and Human Services\] would prescribe and publish in the Federal Register all necessary modifications and extensions in the table formerly contained in subsec. (a) of this section.

  __Conversion of Disability Insurance Benefits to Old-Age Insurance Benefits__

 [Pub.
 L. 92–5, title II, § 201(f)][/us/pl/92/5/s201/f], Mar.
 17, 1971, [85 Stat.
 9][/us/stat/85/9], provided that:

-> “If an individual was entitled to a disability insurance benefit under section 223 of the Social Security Act \[[section 423 of this title][/us/usc/t42/s423]\] for December 1970 on the basis of an application filed in or after the month in which this Act is enacted \[March 1971\], and became entitled to old-age insurance benefits under section 202(a) of such Act \[[section 402(a) of this title][/us/usc/t42/s402/a]\] for January 1971, then, for purposes of section 215(a)(4) of the Social Security Act \[subsec. (a)(4) of this section\] (if applicable), the amount in column IV of the table appearing in such section 215(c) \[probably means section 215(a) which is subsec. (a) of this section\] for such individual shall be the amount in such column on the line on which in column II appears his primary insurance amount (as determined under section 215(c) of such Act \[subsec. (c) of this section\]) instead of the amount in column IV equal to the primary insurance amount on which his disability insurance benefit is based.”
+> “If an individual was entitled to a disability insurance benefit under section 223 of the Social Security Act \[[42 U.S.C.
+423][/us/usc/t42/s423]\] for December 1970 on the basis of an application filed in or after the month in which this Act is enacted \[March 1971\], and became entitled to old-age insurance benefits under section 202(a) of such Act \[[42 U.S.C.
+402(a)][/us/usc/t42/s402/a]\] for January 1971, then, for purposes of section 215(a)(4) of the Social Security Act \[[42 U.S.C.
+415(a)(4)][/us/usc/t42/s415/a/4]\] (if applicable), the amount in column IV of the table appearing in such section 215(c) \[probably means section 215(a) which is subsec. (a) of this section\] for such individual shall be the amount in such column on the line on which in column II appears his primary insurance amount (as determined under section 215(c) of such Act \[[42 U.S.C.
+415(c)][/us/usc/t42/s415/c]\]) instead of the amount in column IV equal to the primary insurance amount on which his disability insurance benefit is based.”

 [Pub.
 L. 91–172, title X, § 1002(f)][/us/pl/91/172/s1002/f], Dec.
 30, 1969, [83 Stat.
 740][/us/stat/83/740], provided that:

-> “If an individual was entitled to a disability insurance benefit under section 223 of the Social Security Act \[[section 423 of this title][/us/usc/t42/s423]\] for December 1969 and became entitled to old-age insurance benefits under section 202(a) of such Act \[[section 402(a) of this title][/us/usc/t42/s402/a]\] for January 1970, or he died in such month, then, for purposes of section 215(a)(4) of the Social Security Act \[subsec. (a)(4) of this section\] (if applicable), the amount in column IV of the table appearing in such section 215(a) for such individual shall be the amount in such column on the line on which in column II appears his primary insurance amount (as determined under section 215(c) of such Act) instead of the amount in column IV equal to the primary insurance amount on which his disability insurance benefit is based.”
+> “If an individual was entitled to a disability insurance benefit under section 223 of the Social Security Act \[[42 U.S.C.
+423][/us/usc/t42/s423]\] for December 1969 and became entitled to old-age insurance benefits under section 202(a) of such Act \[[42 U.S.C.
+402(a)][/us/usc/t42/s402/a]\] for January 1970, or he died in such month, then, for purposes of section 215(a)(4) of the Social Security Act \[[42 U.S.C.
+415(a)(4)][/us/usc/t42/s415/a/4]\] (if applicable), the amount in column IV of the table appearing in such section 215(a) for such individual shall be the amount in such column on the line on which in column II appears his primary insurance amount (as determined under section 215(c) of such Act) instead of the amount in column IV equal to the primary insurance amount on which his disability insurance benefit is based.”

 [Pub.
 L. 90–248, title I, § 101(f)][/us/pl/90/248/s101/f], Jan.
 2, 1968, [81 Stat.
 827][/us/stat/81/827], provided that:

-> “If an individual was entitled to a disability insurance benefit under section 223 of the Social Security Act \[[section 423 of this title][/us/usc/t42/s423]\] for the month of January 1968 and became entitled to old-age insurance benefits under section 202(a) of such Act \[[section 402(a) of this title][/us/usc/t42/s402/a]\] for the month of February 1968, or who died in such month, then, for purposes of section 215(a)(4) of the Social Security Act \[subsec. (a)(4) of this section\] (if applicable) the amount in column IV of the table appearing in such section 215(a) for such individual shall be the amount in such column on the line on which in column II appears his primary insurance amount (as determined under section 215(c) of such Act) instead of the amount in column IV equal to the primary insurance amount on which his disability insurance benefit is based.”
+> “If an individual was entitled to a disability insurance benefit under section 223 of the Social Security Act \[[42 U.S.C.
+423][/us/usc/t42/s423]\] for the month of January 1968 and became entitled to old-age insurance benefits under section 202(a) of such Act \[[42 U.S.C.
+402(a)][/us/usc/t42/s402/a]\] for the month of February 1968, or who died in such month, then, for purposes of section 215(a)(4) of the Social Security Act \[[42 U.S.C.
+415(a)(4)][/us/usc/t42/s415/a/4]\] (if applicable) the amount in column IV of the table appearing in such section 215(a) for such individual shall be the amount in such column on the line on which in column II appears his primary insurance amount (as determined under section 215(c) of such Act) instead of the amount in column IV equal to the primary insurance amount on which his disability insurance benefit is based.”

 [Pub.
 L. 89–97, title III, § 301(e)][/us/pl/89/97/s301/e], July 30, 1965, [79 Stat.
 364][/us/stat/79/364], provided that:

-> “If an individual is entitled to a disability insurance benefit under section 223 of the Social Security Act \[[section 423 of this title][/us/usc/t42/s423]\] for December 1964 on the basis of an application filed after enactment of this Act \[July 30, 1965\] and is entitled to old-age insurance benefits under section 202(a) of such Act \[[section 402(a) of this title][/us/usc/t42/s402/a]\] for January 1965, then, for purposes of section 215(a)(4) of the Social Security Act \[subsec. (a)(4) of this section\] (if applicable) the amount in column IV of the table appearing in such section 215(a) for such individual shall be the amount in such column on the line on which in column II appears his primary insurance amount (as determined under section 215(c) of such Act) instead of the amount in column IV equal to his disability insurance benefit.”
+> “If an individual is entitled to a disability insurance benefit under section 223 of the Social Security Act \[[42 U.S.C.
+423][/us/usc/t42/s423]\] for December 1964 on the basis of an application filed after enactment of this Act \[July 30, 1965\] and is entitled to old-age insurance benefits under section 202(a) of such Act \[[42 U.S.C.
+402(a)][/us/usc/t42/s402/a]\] for January 1965, then, for purposes of section 215(a)(4) of the Social Security Act \[[42 U.S.C.
+415(a)(4)][/us/usc/t42/s415/a/4]\] (if applicable) the amount in column IV of the table appearing in such section 215(a) for such individual shall be the amount in such column on the line on which in column II appears his primary insurance amount (as determined under section 215(c) of such Act) instead of the amount in column IV equal to his disability insurance benefit.”

 [Pub.
 L. 85–840, title I, § 101(h)][/us/pl/85/840/s101/h], Aug.
 28, 1958, [72 Stat.
 1018][/us/stat/72/1018], provided that:

-> “If an individual was entitled to a disability insurance benefit under section 223 of the Social Security Act \[[section 423 of this title][/us/usc/t42/s423]\] for December 1958, and became entitled to old-age insurance benefits under section 202(a) of such Act \[[section 402(a) of this title][/us/usc/t42/s402/a]\], or died, in January 1959, then, for purposes of paragraph (4) of section 215(a) of the Social Security Act \[subsec. (a)(4) of this section\], as amended by this Act, the amount in column IV of the table appearing in such section 215(a) for such individual shall be the amount in such column on the line on which in column II appears his primary insurance amount (as determined under subsection (c) of such section 215) instead of the amount in column IV equal to his disability insurance benefit.”
+> “If an individual was entitled to a disability insurance benefit under section 223 of the Social Security Act \[[42 U.S.C.
+423][/us/usc/t42/s423]\] for December 1958, and became entitled to old-age insurance benefits under section 202(a) of such Act \[[42 U.S.C.
+402(a)][/us/usc/t42/s402/a]\], or died, in January 1959, then, for purposes of paragraph (4) of section 215(a) of the Social Security Act \[[42 U.S.C.
+415(a)(4)][/us/usc/t42/s415/a/4]\], as amended by this Act, the amount in column IV of the table appearing in such section 215(a) for such individual shall be the amount in such column on the line on which in column II appears his primary insurance amount (as determined under subsection (c) of such section 215) instead of the amount in column IV equal to his disability insurance benefit.”

  __Computation of Primary Insurance Amount for Persons Entitled to Benefits After January 2 and Before February 1968__